LivelyKernel/LivelyKernel/README.md

 Lively Kernel is a web-based runtime and development environment that makes creation of web applications much more immediate and direct.
 Please see [lively-kernel.org](http://lively-kernel.org/) for more general information about the Lively Kernel project.

-For feedback, announcement and discussions, please feel invited to subscribe to our [mailing list](http://lively-kernel.org/list/index.html).
+For feedback, announcements and discussions, please feel invited to subscribe to our [mailing list](http://lively-kernel.org/list/index.html).

 This repository is a fork of the Lively Kernel [Webwerkstatt wiki](http://www.lively-kernel.org/repository/webwerkstatt/) at HPI.
 See this project's [wiki](https://github.com/rksm/LivelyKernel/wiki/Repository-Purpose) to learn about the motivation and long-term vision for this repository.